-Is your organisation a business, NGO or financial institution and would you like to contribute to access to sustainable energy for those who live in developing countries?
-Your project could be eligible for support from the SDG Results: Access to renewable energy (SDG 7 Results) facility scheme.
-Payments for this opportunity will be made retrospectively and based on the number of people who have gained access to renewable energy technologies and/or services.
+Is your organisation a business, NGO or financial institute?
+Would you like to contribute to access to sustainable energy for those who live in developing countries?
+Your project could be eligible for support from SDG 7 Results: Access to renewable energy facility scheme.
+Payments for this opportunity will be made afterwards and based on the number of people who have gained access to renewable energy technologies and services.

 This facility is temporarily closed.
 You cannot apply at this moment.

 Do you have an innovative idea for an SDG 7 Results project?
 Consult our advisors, they are happy to help you and offer advice.
 Send an email to our advisors with your ideas.

 We expect a new tender round to open in autumn 2021.
 If you would like our advisors to inform you when the tender is open, please email us.

 Sustainable development goals

 SDG 7 Results result areas